 - Building façades should be designed to a human-scale, for aesthetic appeal, pedestrian comfort and compatibility with the design character of the district.
-Particularly in areas of high pedestrian activity, activated building frontages, preferably with weather protection (i.e. awnings) to promote centre vitality and pedestrian amenity; - Where possible car parking and service areas are to be situated to the rear of the site and screened from prominent view by built form or landscaping.
+Particularly in areas of high pedestrian activity, activated building frontages, preferably with weather protection (i.e. awnings) to promote centre vitality and pedestrian amenity; - Where possible car parking and service areas are to be situated to the rear of the site and screened from prominent view by built form or landscaping; - Water sensitive urban design principles to be incorporated within built form.